The Newberry Lynchings of 1916

 Location.
 29° 40.273′ N, 82° 31.2′ W. Marker is in Newberry, Florida, in Alachua County.
 Marker is at the intersection of Northwest 166th Street and Northwest 20th Avenue, on the left when traveling north on Northwest 166th Street.
 Marker sets in front of the cemetery located next to Pleasant Plain UMC.
 Touch for map.
 Marker is at or near this postal address: 1910 Northwest 166th Street, Newberry FL 32669, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Fort Clarke (approx. 4.9 miles away); William Bartram Trail (approx. 5.2 miles away); Forced into Service (approx. 5.4 miles away); Newberry Community Veterans Memorial (approx. 5.8 miles away); City of Newberry Historic District (approx. 5.8 miles away); Newberry, Florida (approx. 5.8 miles away); Little Red Schoolhouse (approx. 6 miles away); Old Stage Road (approx. 6.8 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Fort Clarke (approx. 4.9 miles away); Lynching in America / Racial Terror Lynchings in Newberry (approx. 5.1 miles away); William Bartram Trail (approx. 5.2 miles away); Forced into Service (approx. 5.4 miles away); Newberry Community Veterans Memorial (approx. 5.8 miles away); City of Newberry Historic District (approx. 5.8 miles away); Newberry, Florida (approx. 5.8 miles away); Little Red Schoolhouse (approx. 6 miles away).
 Touch for a list and map of all markers in Newberry.

 Credits.
 This page was last revised on July 3, 2019.
-This page originally submitted on June 29, 2019, by Tim Fillmon of Webster, Florida.
-This page has been viewed 50 times since then.
+It was originally submitted on June 29, 2019, by Tim Fillmon of Webster, Florida.
+This page has been viewed 582 times since then and 148 times this year.
 Photos: 1, 2, 3, 4. submitted on June 29, 2019, by Tim Fillmon of Webster, Florida. • Andrew Ruppenstein was the editor who published this page.